 In a heavy-bottomed saucepan, combine rice and vegetable stock.
 Bring to boil, reduce to simmer and cover until cooked, about 18 minutes.

-2. While rice is simmering, heat olive oil over a medium high flame.
-Sauté onions, peppers, and garlic.
-Lower the heat to medium, and sweat the vegetables until onions are translucent.
+While rice is simmering, heat olive oil over medium-high heat.
+Saute onions, peppers, and garlic.
+Lower the heat to medium, and cook the vegetables until onions are translucent.

-3. Add squash and season with salt, paprika, and cayenne.
-Sauté for two minutes and reduce heat to low, cooking until vegetables are tender.
+Add squash and season with salt, paprika, and cayenne.
+Saute for two minutes, then reduce heat to low, cooking until vegetables are tender.

-4. When rice is fully cooked, fold into the vegetables.
-Stir in parsley, and serve.
+When rice is fully cooked, fold into the vegetables.
+Stir in parsley and serve.

 If the rice is ready before the vegetables are cooked, turn off the heat and leave it covered on the back of the stove to steam.
 Fluff with a fork before adding to the vegetables.

-Traditional dirty rice is made with chicken offal including gizzards and liver.
-If you are making this rice as an accompaniment to whole chicken, and there are giblets inside, put the neck inside the bird and dice up the heart, liver and gizzards to sauté with the vegetables in step 2.
+Traditional dirty rice is made with chicken organs including the gizzards and liver.
+If you are making this rice as an accompaniment to whole chicken, and there are giblets inside, put the neck inside the bird and dice up the heart, liver and gizzards to saute with the vegetables in step 2.